marekvospel/blog/src/routes/posts/web-basics/+page.md

-Now the response is very similar, first we can see the HTTP version. (`HTTP/2`) The second information is the status code. (`200`) Based on this number you can tell whether the request was successful or not, whether it is your or the server's fault it was not successful, because they are all predefined, all you need to know is that 2xx means success, 3xx means redirect, 4xx means failure caused by you and 5xx means failure caused by the server.
+Now the response is very similar, first we can see the HTTP version. (`HTTP/2`) The second information is the status code. (`200`) Based on this number you can tell whether the request was successful or not, whether it is your or the server's fault it was not successful, because they are all predefined.
+All you need to know is that 2xx means success, 3xx means redirect, 4xx means failure caused by you and 5xx means failure caused by the server.

 Just like with the request, the server can send some information about the response, in this example you can see the